insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/tuning.rst

 Changing Prefetchrows and Arraysize for Re-executed Statements
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In python-oracledb, the ``arraysize`` and ``prefetchrows`` values are only examined when a statement is executed the first time.
+In python-oracledb, the :attr:`~Cursor.prefetchrows` and :attr:`~Cursor.arraysize` values are only examined when a statement is executed the first time.
 To change the values for a re-executed statement, create a new cursor.
-For example, to change ``arraysize``:
+For example, to change :attr:`~Cursor.arraysize`:

 .. code-block:: python